flyysr/vidagrid_developer/JavaScript_SDK/README.md

-#REST API SDK for PHP
+#REST API SDK for JavaScript